songzhang015/study-group-app/README.md

 - OR
 - Download Xcode (iOS) or Android Studio?
 (Android)
 - Run the command "npm run ios" or "npm run android"

+- You can modify frontend stuff using frontend/app/index.js

+Backend:
+- Download Python if you haven't already (you should have this)
+- cd into the backend folder
+- Create a virtual environment, use "python3 -m venv venv" (or some variation for your own system)
+- Activate it using "source venv/bin/activate" for Mac, something like "venv\Scripts\activate" for Windows?
+- Once activated, run "pip install -r requirements.txt"
+- You can leave your virtual environment using "deactivate", and re-enter it using the above activation command

 Installation Instructions (user):
 TBD